-Where: We have four pick-up locations--one near Vancouver and Lombard in NE Portland, one close to the Hollywood district near 27th and Broadway, one in the Cully neighborhood near 45th and Prescott, and one at Hawthorne and 30th in SE Portland.
+Where: We have three pick-up locations--one near Vancouver and Lombard in NE Portland, one in the Cully neighborhood near 45th and Prescott, and one at Hawthorne and 30th in SE Portland.
 Members can also choose HOME DELIVERY for an extra fee.

 What do I get?: We have three options: a full share, a half share, and a biweekly full share.
 The full share contains 8 to 10 types of vegetables.
 Our half share has 4 to 5 types of vegetables, and the biweekly share has 8 to 10 veggies every other week.

 Price: The total price for a full share is $728 ($28/week), the half share is $468 ($18/week), and the biweekly share is $364 ($28/biweekly) payable by check or with SNAP.
 You may also pay by credit or debit card with additional fees applied.
 Payment plans are available upon request.

 Do You Deliver?
 We do deliver to the east side of the city.
 If you live between I-5 and 39th St. anywhere from Lombard St. south to Powell Blvd, we can deliver to your home.
 Email email@example.com to confirm that you are in our delivery zone.
 Home delivery is an extra $125 for the season ($4.80 per week).

 CSA stands for community supported agriculture, and it appeals to folks who want more of a connection to their food than one can get at a supermarket or even at a farmers market.